anthonyiu/hangman-game/readme.md

 - Changed the colours
 - Revealed the word when losing the game
 - Disabled the audio files
-- Changed the time limit to 60 secs
+- Changed the time limit to 5 mins
 - Added icons using FontAwesome
 - Drew my version of Hangman
 - Modified the CSS for better responsive design
+- Added Shaking Effect when making a wrong guess
+- Added Timer icon

 Feel free to share your thoughts!